KCL-BMEIS/OOP/week1.md

 <br>
 <br>
-Try using the Windows Explorer to verify that the listings provided on the command-line correspond to the folders on your account.
+Try using the Windows Explorer to verify that the listings provided on the command-line correspond to the folders in your account.

 <br>
 .note[